TechXEng · Engineering × Technology × SIGNAL Thinking

 Systems over fragments

-Build under uncertainty
+Reason under uncertainty

-Learn in public
+Build in public

 What this is

-A learning philosophy turned into a platform.
+A learning philosophy turned into a framework.

 Exploring